How can songs and music help you learn French?

 3. French Songs for Vocabulary and Pronunciation

-- “Aux Champs-Élysées” by Joe Dassin: A cheerful song with clear pronunciation and lyrics that describes a stroll down the Champs-Élysées.
+3. “Aux Champs-Élysées” by Joe Dassin: A cheerful song with clear pronunciation and lyrics that describe a stroll down the Champs-Élysées.

 4. Hip-Hop/Rap